Eidolon-Games/.github/Profile/README.md

 # Welcome

-Eidolon games is a game studio made from a small group of uni students who plan to make fun an engaging games.
+Eidolon games is a game studio made from a small group of uni students who plan to make fun and engaging games.